ggonnella/textformats/manuals/CLI.md

 the `tf_spec info` command is used, without setting the `--datatype`/`-t` option.

-### Preprocessing
+### Compilation

-It is possible to preprocess a YAML specification using the tool `tf_spec preprocess`.
-The output of the tool (preprocessed specification) is by default written to the standard output; in alternative a filename can be provided using the option `--outfile`.
+It is possible to compile a YAML specification using the tool `tf_spec compile`.
+The output of the tool (compiled specification) is by default written to the standard output; in alternative a filename can be provided using the option `--outfile`.
-The suggested file extension for preprocessed specifications is `tfs` (*T*ext*F*ormats *S*pecification).
+The suggested file extension for compiled specifications is `tfs` (*T*ext*F*ormats *S*pecification).

-Preprocessed specifications can be used in most tools in place of the YAML specifications and are automatically recognized.
+Compiled specifications can be used in most tools in place of the YAML specifications and are automatically recognized.

-A limitation of preprocessed specification is that they cannot contain test data or be embedded in data files.
+A limitation of compiled specifications is that they cannot contain test data or be embedded in data files.
 Furthermore, they cannot be provided as standard input to the `tf_spec` tool.